DFiantHDL/DFHDL/docs/intro/first-look/index.md

+--8<-- "docs/include/abbr.md"

 # DFiant: First Look

 Your first encounter with the DFiant syntax, semantics and language features

 ---

 In this section we provide simple examples to demonstrate various DFiant syntax, semantics and languages features.
-If you wish to understand how to run these examples yourself, please refer to the <u>Getting Started</u> chapter of this documentation.
+If you wish to understand how to run these examples yourself, please refer to the [Getting Started](/getting-started/) chapter of this documentation.

 ## Main Feature Overview

+* **Concise** and simple syntax
-* Target and timing agnostic dataflow hardware description
+* Write **portable** code: Target and timing agnostic dataflow hardware description
-* Strong bit-accurate type-safety
+* Strong **bit-accurate type-safety**
 * Simplified port connections
 * Automatic latency path balancing
 * Automatic/manual pipelining